guicomsonin/guicomsonin/README.md

 ![Header](./header-banner.png)
-<h2 align="left">Hello world 👋!
-My name is Guilherme and I'm a beginner developer, from brazil</h2>
+<h2 align="left">My name is Guilherme and I'm a beginner developer, from brazil</h2>

 ###